-In the base case, patients with pre-existing CVD and LDL-C \geq 70mg/dL on statin therapy received incremental therapy with ezetimibe or a PCSK9 inhibitor (n = 7,271,152 in 2015).
-The analytic horizon was 20 years (2015-2034).
-To reflect the precision of the model, person-years of treatment are rounded to the 100,000s; MACE and QALYs are rounded to the 100s; costs are rounded to the millions; and ICERs to the 1000s. † Number of patients that would need to be treated for 5 years to avert one MACE event.
+\ In the base case, patients with pre-existing CVD and LDL-C $\geq$ 70mg/dL on statin therapy received incremental therapy with ezetimibe or a PCSK9 inhibitor (n = 7,271,000 in 2015).
+The analytic horizon was lifetime (defined as until patients reached the age of 95 years).
+To reflect the precision of the model, person-years of treatment are rounded to the 100,000s; MACE and QALYs are rounded to the 100s; costs are rounded to the millions; and ICERs to the 1000s.

++ Number of patients that would need to be treated for 5 years to avert one MACE event.